Roadmap

 Plus, real-life pragmatism for Loops:

-- Per-occurrence variants — “dental every 6 months, every 2nd is dental + whitening” or “groceries every week, every 4th is the bigger Costco run.”
+- Per-occurrence variations — “dental every 6 months, every 2nd is dental + whitening” or “groceries every week, every 4th is the bigger Costco run.”

 - Widget view picker — each home-screen widget can show Loops, Dailies or Tallies.